MerginMaps/docs/src/manage/project-advanced.md

 ![transfer project](./project-transfer.png)

 ## Delete a project
-If you want to delete a project, you can do so through <MainDomainNameLink /> or using the <QGISPluginName />.
+If you want to delete a project, you can do so through <AppDomainNameLink /> or using the <QGISPluginName />.

 ### Delete a project through merginmaps.com

-1. Log in <MainDomainNameLink /> and choose the project you want to delete
+1. Log in <AppDomainNameLink /> and choose the project you want to delete
 2. Go to **Settings** and click on **Delete project**

 ![delete project](./project-delete.png)